-- Makeup exams: Make-up exams will only be considered in cases of medical and/or family emergencies as documented by an accompanying letter.
-The student is responsible for scheduling any make-ups with the Professor.
-Make-ups will be given only within one week after the regularly scheduled time and they will consist of essay questions and problems (no multiple choice questions). - You will be responsible for bringing a "simple" hand calculator to use during Exam I and the Final Exam.
+- Makeup exams: No make-up exams will be given without formal documentation of illness or family emergency.
+Specifically, the student will need to have the Dean of Students Office (P202 Peabody Hall) send a formal accommodation email to the instructor stating that the student was unable to complete the exam on the scheduled date due to illness or family emergency.
+These notes from the Dean's Office must be received by Dr. Miyamoto within 3 business days (i.e., by the announced due date) after the exam.
+Make-up exams are short answer and essay format (i.e., are not multiple choice).
+Please note that it remains the student's responsibility to arrange for and to take their makeup, which will be offered only once. - You will be responsible for bringing a "simple" hand calculator to use during Exam I and the Final Exam.
 By "simple," we mean a hand calculator that is capable of basic math (i.e., addition, subtraction, multiplication, division, logs, and exponents/square roots).
 Graphing and/or analytical calculators, cell phones, laptops, and other such devices will not be allowed during the Exams.